 While most of this space is mainly for the kids, I have combined an area for my things.

-I keep my gear and the printer tucked away in the lower cabinets that holds all of my needed supplies for work.
+I keep my gear and the printer tucked away in the lower cabinets that hold all of my needed supplies for work.

 9) Provide room to grow

 For any space, you will likely need to acquire more and if you fill every space to the brim, it gets really hard to find a place for new items.

 I’ve left quite a bit of wiggle room in this cabinet for when we gather more school supplies.
 It will be easy to rearrange and add more to it.